-Using this definition, a digitally native company is a brand that has only existed in the digital world, meaning one that exists primarily, or entirely, online from “showrooming,” to order placement, or even fulfillment.
+Using the definition above, a digitally native company is a brand that has only existed in the digital world, meaning one that exists primarily, or entirely, online from “showrooming” to order placement or even fulfillment.

-Digitally native brands are usually e-commerce businesses, where the majority of sales are made digitally.
+Digitally native brands are usually e-commerce businesses that generate the majority of their revenue from online sales.
 Digitally native brands also tend to focus on attracting digital natives as their core consumers, trying to solve problems with something innovative or new.

 Warby Parker, considered a pioneer in B2C e-commerce, first attracted shoppers with the social mission “buy a pair, give a pair” of sunglasses.
-We’ve seen other brands in the footwear space do the exact same thing, but many have gone the retail direction as opposed the DTC route over time.
-The Warby Parker brand saw a need for high-quality, well-fitting sunglasses at an affordable price point and they exploited the gap in the market.
+We’ve seen other brands in the footwear space do the exact same thing, but many have gone the retail direction as opposed to the DTC route over time.
+The Warby Parker brand saw a need for high-quality, well-fitting sunglasses at an affordable price point, and they exploited the gap in the market.
 Warby Parker combined these concepts and has grown into one of the most recognizable digitally native brands.

 2021 is the perfect opportunity for digitally native brands to pilot the concept of a physical location.
 The heels of a global pandemic have provided a surplus of affordable retail real estate in historically prime locations for high traffic.
-The risk/reward ratio is so low that many brands (those that posted record online earnings as consumers sheltered in place across the country), can afford to jump into the physical store landscape with both feet and multiple locations.
-Real-estate experts not long ago predicted that over 1,000 brands would open stores for the first time in the post pandemic landscape.
-Think about your local mall, or even some of the mixed use developments focused on being able to live, to work, and to play in the same location, they all have vacancies and rents that need to be covered at much lower rates than pre-pandemic levels
+The risk/reward ratio is so low that many online brands (those that posted record online earnings as consumers sheltered in place across the country), can afford to jump into the physical store landscape with both feet and multiple locations.
+Real-estate experts not long ago predicted that over 1,000 brands would open stores for the first time in the post-pandemic landscape.
+Think about your local mall, or even some of the mixed-use developments focused on being able to live, work, and play in the same location, they all have vacancies and rents that need to be covered at much lower rates than pre-pandemic levels

-Brands such as, Brooklinen, Adore Me, Birchbox, and even Bonobos, now have the perfect opportunity to expose their brands to the non digitally native audience by entering the brick and mortar space at a fraction of the cost.
-Not only does this opportunity afford them the chance to appeal to new audiences, it also can create increased brand loyalty among their current core.
-Having the ability to walk into a store and experience the aesthetic and brand ethos at its very heart can be powerful for digitally native shoppers.
-A quick return drop-off on the way home from a soccer game (digital natives are now in their family producing years) can provide the opportunity for more brand interaction and increases in both the frequency of orders and order volume.
+Brands such as Brooklinen, Adore Me, Birchbox, and even Bonobos, now have the perfect opportunity to expose their brands to the non digitally native audience by entering the brick and mortar store space at a fraction of the cost.
+Not only does this opportunity afford them the chance to appeal to new audiences, but it also can create increased brand loyalty among their current core.
+Having a physical presence provides powerful customer experiences and new customer acquisition opportunities digital brands were missing out on.
+A quick return drop-off or pick-up on the way home from a soccer game (digital natives are now in their family producing years) can provide the opportunity for more brand interaction and increases in both the frequency of orders and order volume.

-While big box brands have in many cases struggled to sustain massive footprints across the country, digitally native brands have begun to thrive in areas where their core target consumer is present.
+While many traditional retailers have struggled to sustain massive footprints across the country, digitally native brands have begun to thrive in areas where their core target consumer is present.
 While there isn’t an exact formula that leads to brick and mortar success for digitally native brands, there are some winning components. that can increase acquisition and drive sales beyond what they traditionally would see online.

 - Location is still key!
 One thing digitally native brands are great at is collecting and interpreting data.
-We’re seeing trends in real estate that these brands are using their data expertise to choose the best locations to place stores in places that are convenient for their brand demographic targets to shop.
-They also tend to pick trendy, up and coming locations that fit with their innovative thinking.
-For instance New York (SoHo) is emerging in real estate trends as a vibrant location for digitally native brand locations and pop-ups.
+In recent years, we’re seeing trends in real estate of brands using their data expertise to choose the best retail locations to place stores in places that are convenient for their demographic targets to shop.
+They also tend to pick trendy, up-and-coming locations that fit with their innovative thinking.
+For instance, New York (SoHo) is emerging in real estate trends as a vibrant location for digitally native brand locations and pop-up shops.

 - Technology is leading the way.
-Stores are serving as experiences not just opportunities to shop.
+New stores are serving as experiences, not just opportunities to shop.
 Gone are the days of sterile square spaces with rack upon rack of merchandise.
 Modern consumers don’t simply buy products, they buy brand experiences.
 Apple pioneered the concept with their Apple stores, L.L.
-Bean took it a step further with a virtual hiking experience, in their Mall of America location, and now brands are tapping into the occult experience seekers that want to immerse themselves in the brands they buy.
+Bean took it a step further with a virtual hiking experience in their Mall of America location, and now brands are tapping into the occult experience seekers that want to immerse themselves in the brands they buy.
 It’s about creating a memory and feeling like they are a bigger part of something other than just themselves.
-Digital displays, digital signage, interactive components, are the trending commonplace baseline for this type of store.
-The digitally native brands that are doing it well are those that are developing virtual experiences, creating online connectivity with others that are remote, and allowing for both in-store, and virtual shopping while in the physical location Sometimes more than half of the square footage of these stores are dedicated to technology infused experiences rather than merchandise itself.
+Digital displays, digital signage, and interactive components are the trending commonplace baseline for this type of store.
+The digitally native brands that are doing it well are those that are developing virtual experiences, creating online connectivity with others that are remote, and allowing for both in-store and virtual shopping while in the physical location.
+Sometimes more than half of the square footage of these stores is dedicated to technology-infused experiences rather than merchandise itself.